-Reports > Diabetes Mellitus > Patients with diabetes who may be eligible for chronic care occasions of service > Filter: HbA1c Test Date (click on the arrows next to the heading).

-Check your list of patients that have had a HbA1c test in the past 12 months and review their clinical profile to ensure that type 1 or type 2 diabetes is showing on their record.

-Reports > Patients missing PIP QI or accreditation measures > Filter: Diabetics with missing factors (click on the arrows next to the heading).
-Patient data showing HbA1c indicates that a HbA1c result has not been recorded.
+- Reports > Diabetes Mellitus > Patients with diabetes who may be eligible for chronic care occasions of service > Filter: HbA1c Test Date (click on the arrows next to the heading). - Check your list of patients that have had a HbA1c test in the past 12 months and review their clinical profile to ensure that type 1 or type 2 diabetes is showing on their record. - Reports > Patients missing PIP QI or accreditation measures > Filter: Smoking status (click on the arrows next to the heading).
+Patient data showing N indicates the smoking status has not been recorded.

-Undefined HbA1c Diabetes
+Undefined HbA1c Diabetes Result

 Reports > Diabetes Mellitus > Patients who may need a clinical review for a diagnosis of diabetes > Filter: HbA1c Test Date (click on the arrows next to the heading).

 This report will help with finding which patients had a significant result recorded in the past 12 months.
 Flag these patients for recall and a consultation to determine if their condition is either type 1 or type 2 diabetes.